-- Everything has a place.
+- Take a look around the playroom.
+Ask yourself, “does everything have a place?”
 That phrase is my mantra.
 Plus, it makes life with a young child a lot easier (sort of).
+Make a rule “if it has no place, store it or give it away”.

 - Say goodbye to plastic and loud, annoying, distracting toys!

-- Give your child the freedom to decorate his room but encourage the less is more approach.
+- Start by giving your child the freedom to decorate his room but encourage the less is more approach.
+In other words, involve your child in setting up his spaces at home and there will be buy-in to the Montessori method.

 - Provide a child’s sized laundry basket